mozilla-services/docs/source/token/apis.rst

     This header will be included with all "200" and "401" responses, giving the current POSIX timestamp as seen by the server, in seconds.
-It may be useful for client to adjust their local clock when generating BrowserID assertions.
+It may be useful for client to adjust their local clock when generating authorization assertions.